MeerMusik/LinuxScripts/README.md

 Unknown yet

 ## Other Tools

-Hard Dependencies or recommended Libraries.
+Status: Hard Dependencies or recommended Libraries.

 1. NASM - Netwide Assembler.
 For OpenSSL.
 Optional but highly recommended
     1. Preferable way to get it: Install nasm through your trusty Package Manager